-MWLA applies every week of the assignment period.
-This ensures that Service Canada deducts only the portion of clients’ EI weekly payments that exceeds the MWLA to reimburse the ministry for the hardship issued to clients eligible for EI benefits.
+The MWLA applies every week of the assignment period.
+This ensures that the federal government deducts only the portion of clients’ EI weekly payments that exceeds the MWLA to reimburse the ministry for the hardship issued to clients eligible for EI benefits.

 Effective: July 29, 2009

-Applicants or recipients with the Persons with Disabilities designation, who are awaiting Employment Insurance (EI) benefits, should be issued disability assistance rather than hardship.
+Applicants or recipients with the Persons with Disabilities designation, who are awaiting Employment Insurance (EI) benefits, should be issued disability assistance rather than hardship assistance.

-A manual EI Assignment of Benefit (AOB) form (HR2528) is to be completed until the recipient receives EI benefits or is found to be ineligible for EI.
-A repayment agreement is not to be taken for the two-week EI waiting period.
-Recipients of disability assistance are responsible to declare EI payments received on a Monthly Report (HR0081).
+A manual EI Assignment of Benefit (AOB) form (HR2528) is to be completed until the recipient receives EI benefits or is found to be ineligible for EI benefits.
+A repayment agreement is not to be taken for the one-week EI waiting period.
+Recipients of disability assistance are responsible to declare EI benefit payments received on a Monthly Report (HR0081).

 Effective: December 14, 2011

 In cases where a client’s spouse is awaiting Employment Insurance (EI) benefits, an EI Assignment of Benefit (AOB) form (HR2528), must be signed by the spouse.
-If more than one family member is waiting for EI, the EI AOB form should only be completed by the applicant who is most likely to receive EI benefits.
+If more than one family member is waiting for EI benefits, the AOB form should only be completed by the applicant who is most likely to receive EI benefits.

-In cases where the spouse is the EI applicant, benefits must always be issued via a supplier imprest cheque to the spouse so that the cheque will have the same name as the AOB.
-To avoid the additional steps associated with issuing a supplier cheque, the worker should set up the initial case with the EI applicant as the primary applicant, if possible.
+In cases where the spouse is the EI benefits applicant, hardship assistance or disability assistance must always be issued via a supplier imprest cheque to the spouse so that the cheque will have the same name as the AOB.
+To avoid the additional steps associated with issuing a supplier cheque, the worker should set up the initial case with the EI benefits applicant as the primary applicant, if possible.

 Effective: July 29, 2009

-Before issuing the initial and any subsequent hardship assistance under this category, staff must verify that the applicant has completed an Employment Insurance (EI) application with Service Canada.
-Staff verify the status of the applicant’s EI application by using WebAOBLink to determine if an EI claim has been filed, approved, denied or in pay.
+Before issuing the initial and any subsequent hardship assistance under this category, staff must verify that the applicant has completed an Employment Insurance (EI) benefits application with the federal government.
+Staff verify the status of the applicant’s EI benefits application by using WebAOBLink to determine if an EI benefits claim has been filed, approved, denied or in pay.

-For applicants who have not applied for EI benefits, staff may assess their likelihood to qualify for EI by reviewing the applicants’ Record of Employment and accessing Service Canada’s website to confirm the required number of insurable hours within a specific EI economic region.
-If applicants are likely to be eligible for EI benefits, refer them to Service Canada.
-[See Systems Instructions – WebAOBLink ].
+For applicants who have not applied for EI benefits, staff may assess their likelihood to qualify for EI benefits by reviewing the applicants’ Record of Employment and accessing the federal government’s website to confirm the required number of insurable hours within a specific EI benefits economic region.
+If applicants are likely to be eligible for EI benefits, refer them to Service Canada [see Systems Instructions – WebAOBLink].